filipdomachowski/JS-node-number-search/README.md

 On page start, server generates random number in the range from 1 to 10000, and keep it in variable.
 Than after pressing the button client side application tries to guess what number it is.
 Server gives one of three possible states while client sending next requests via WS:
--too low
+- too low
--too high
+- too high
--OK
+- OK

 client is using Binary Search to optimize search process.